 - Next, pour melted chocolate mixture into stand mixer and beat until combined.

 - Sift cocoa powder and tapioca flour into stand mixer.
 Then, add vanilla and stir to combine.

-- Next, fold in chocolate chips if desired and pour into baking pan and sprinkle sea salt on top.
+- Next, fold in extra chocolate chips if desired and pour into baking pan.

 - Bake for 15 minutes.
 Then, remove from oven and bang pan on countertop 2 to 3 times.

 - Then, return to oven and bake for another 10 to 12 minutes or until a toothpick inserted comes out clean.
 Don't over bake!